 Brooks and Hoka offer similar features and models for all kinds of runners, from the new runner to Ultramarathoner to the flat-footed or high-arched.

 Largely we’re looking at how a maximal shoes compares to a traditional running shoe.
-I break down the differences in more detail below, but here’s a quick overview:
+I break down the main differences in more detail below, but here’s a quick overview:

 Brooks Running Shoes